arjunarju123/Security-Operations-SOC---Enterprise-EDR-Threat-Hunting-Grid/README.md

 ```xml
 <enabled>no</enabled>            -->          <enabled>yes</enabled>
 ```
-same for windows & ubuntu OS
+The same configuration change was applied to both Windows and Ubuntu providers.

 ![](screenshots/vuln-detector.png)

-then manually  installed vulnerable software. we used apache2.
+A vulnerable version of Apache2 was manually installed to validate detection capabilities.
 Vulnerabilities detected and alerted. eenshots/vulnerability-detector-alert.png)